JohnFattore/FattoreStreet/README.md

     python3 manage.py runserver

 Running in docker container
-CD into Portfolio-Manager and run command on CLI
+CD into (Portfolio-Manager)? and run command on CLI
     docker run -p 8000:8000 -d torkfat/django

 # Requirements for Website